 Supported Platforms: macOS, Windows, and Linux

 Just like Gliffy, Creately is yet another great web-based diagramming tool.
 It lets you create more than 50 different types of diagrams.
-It also supports real-time collaboration on projects.
+Creately also supports real-time collaboration on projects.
 It has a very extensive library with examples for different kinds of diagrams.
 Creately is also compatible with many other productivity tools including G suite, JIRA, Confluence, and FogBugz.
 The software is feature rich and can tackle any and all of your needs.

-Why should you opt for Creately?
+Why You Should Opt for Creately?

 Creately has many things going for it.
 It is good for teams working remotely as it is cross-platform with support with real-time collaboration.
 It is feature rich and comes with many pre-built templates to get you started.
-It also has plugins for various tools such as G Suite, JIRA and more.
+The software also has plugins for various tools such as G Suite, JIRA and more.
 It is perfectly compatible with Visio files and can import and export files in the same format.
 It’s easy to understand and use interface when combined with above-mentioned features, make it a good Visio alternative.

 Real-time collaboration, inline comments, UML Diagrams,1-Click creations, drag-and-drop, extensive templates, support for Visio flies, plugins for productive tools (G Suite, JIRA, Confluence) DB Diagrams, Gantt Charts, info-graphics, UI Mockups and more